“Parker looked, turned

 place.
 Flannery’s stories have deep,

-Southern characters, struggling to connect with those around them, O’Connor writes
+Southern characters, O’Connor writes

 God into her stories.
 He is always

-about.
+there, somewhere.
 Her aim, she once explained, was “to

 Plot Variations: A man intends to take his family from Georgia

-convict heading in that direction.
+convict in their path.
 A

 racist woman who runs a farm seeks to run a scrub bull from her property

-singlehandedly, if possible.
+singlehandedly, like she does everything else.
 A PhD and

-amputee opens her heart to a traveling Bible salesman only to see his true
+amputee opens her heart to a traveling Bible salesman, only to see his true

 Favorite Quote: O’Connor viewed Christianity differently than